 Vasilis Gkogkidis: Gamification: An Art and a Science

-I believe the future should be community-based.
-There is a lot of value in people getting together and sharing knowledge and best practice.
-For gamification to survive we need to get together, compare notes and talk to each other regularly.
+I believe that the future should be community-based.
+There is a lot of value in people getting together, in sharing knowledge and best practice.
+For gamification to survive, we need to come together, compare notes and talk to each other regularly.

-There is a big opportunity for people that want to research gamification projects.
-There is not enough research and there aren’t enough books that document case studies in an organised and analytical way.
+There is a big opportunity for people who want to research gamification projects.
+Currently, there is not enough research, nor are there enough books that document case studies in an organised and analytical way.

 AR will be used a lot in gamification (VR will work better for games and completely immersive experiences).
-It already has some interesting uses in gamification projects.
+In fact, it already boasts some interesting uses in gamification projects.

-Cloud-based solutions are already the norm in any gamification system.
-But I
+Specifically, cloud-based solutions are already the norm in any gamification system.

-Industry needs to do more reading, and academia needs to do more practice (and work closer to the industry).
-Industry can discover case studies that academics have been documenting and explaining from a scientific point of view.
-Academics should document and research more projects directly connected to the industry.
+The industry needs to do more reading, and academia needs to do more practice (and work closer to the industry).
+The industry can discover case studies that academics have been documenting and explaining from a scientific point of view.
+Furthermore, Academics should document and research more projects more directly connected to the industry.